coyo8/coyo8.github.io/_pages/about.md

 <img class="profile-picture" src="{{ site.url }}/assets/images/profile.jpg" alt="profile">

 Welcome to my virtual realm!
-I make software, teach students and help lazy brains grow.
-I like everything about computers and science behind learning.
+I create apps, run and trigger growth mindset.
+I am passionate about computers and science behind learning.
+These days I am pondering over this question:

-I am currently a course manager at [Udacity][udacity] leading [Full Stack Nanodegree][fsnd] program.
+> Why becoming expert in a field takes so long?
+Is there a way to accelerate it?

+Right now, I am pushing my limit as an iOS Developer at [Grab][grab] codebase.
+Just before it, I was leading [Udacity Full Stack Nanodegree][fsnd] program and made it most revered by students.
 I am also a member of [Python Software Foundation][PSF].
-I’ve worked at [The Walt Disney Company][disney] and [CMU][cmu] as a Software Engineer and HCI Researcher respectively.
+In past, I’ve worked at [The Walt Disney Company][disney] and [CMU][cmu] as a Software Engineer and Educational Game Researcher respectively.

 To get updated with my newest projects, go straight to my [GitHub][github] account.
 Apart from these, if you would like to stumble upon my older writings which still reside in my [medium][medium] blog.